linode/docs/docs/applications/puppet/set-up-puppet-master-agent.md

     This reads that, within the *accounts* module, the variable `$rootgroup` should evaluate, using facter, the operating system family (`$osfamily`), and if the value returned is `Debian`, to set the $rootgroup value to `sudo`; if the value returned is `RedHat` this same value should be set to `wheel`, otherwise, the `default` value will output a warning stating that the distribution selected is not supported by this module.

-6. Add the `gid` value to the user resource, calling to the `$rootgroup` variable defined in the previous step:
+7. Add the `groups` value to the user resource, calling to the `$rootgroup` variable defined in the previous step:

     {: .file-excerpt}
     /etc/puppet/modules/accounts/manifests/init.pp